jss367/jss367.github.io/_posts/2020-01-15-What-Are-all-These-AP-Values.md

 ## Multiple Thresholds

 The final thing to introduce is the notion of multiple thresholds.
-Sometimes the best
+Sometimes you want to know how a model performs at a variety of thresholds.
+In some cases, a rough idea of where an object is is all you need, so an IoU of 0.5 is fine.
+For others you need a precise localization, so you'll use 0.95.

+Instead of using a fixed IoU threshold, MS-COCO AP is averaged over multiple IoU thresholds between 0.5 (coarse localization) and 0.95 (perfect localization).
+This change of the metric has encouraged more accurate object localization and may be of great importance for some real-world applications

+In COCO they change the IoU values from 50% to 95%, at a step of 5%.

+**This is the most common metric for COCO evaluation**

 What does map@(0.5:0.95)mean?